 "You useless thing!
 You ungrateful thing!"

 Jay tightened his body as he felt Solon hit him, again and again.
 His eyes closed tightly, not wanting to let his pain show, not wanting to cry...
 He was a tool..
 He wasn't allowed to cry...
 Jay was then knocked to the ground at the force of one of Solon's hits.
 A hiss finally slipped out then and his breath began to get heavier.
 He was shaking, he shouldn't be shaking.
 "I...
-I'm sorry, Master..."
-Jay whispered softly, hating himself for being such a failure.
+I'm sorry, Master..." he whispered softly, hating himself for being such a failure.
 Why had he hesitated?
 Why couldn't he do it?

 Solon looked down at Jay before his angry expression contorted into a more psychotic one.
 His lips widened to a large smirk.
 "Always apologizing.
 You'll see that it won't do you any good in life."
 Solon reached down and grabbed Jay's ponytail to pull him up.
-"You are nothing but a tool."
-He told him.
+"You are nothing but a tool," he told him.
 "And what is a tool that cannot do its purpose?
 Where is that useless tool destined to go?"
 Solon's mouth was inches away from his ear.
 "To the garbage."

 Jay winced as Solon pulled him up by his hair, the pain making his eyes sting once more.
-He hurt all over... the fight from before was nothing compared to what Solon always made him feel afterwards.
+He hurt all over...
+The fight from before was nothing compared to what Solon always made him feel afterwards.
 It hurt... it hurt so much.
 And Solon's words weren't easing the pain.
 "I'll do better!"
 Jay pleaded, shaking his head as he heard the others words.
 "Please...!
 Master..."

 Solon found himself smirking again at the sound of Jay's pleading.
 "You'd better."
-He yanked Jay's hair before throwing him to the floor.
+He yanked Jay's hair before throwing him to the floor again.
 "Now go do your chores.
 They're long since overdue."
 But of course, the reason they were overdue was because Solon made Jay train so much.
 He made sure that training and chores were all Jay had any time for, because of his little tool's nighttime visitor that always seemed to sneak in...

 Solon watched Jay limp and couldn't help one last statement.
 "Oh, and you aren't allowed any meals today or tomorrow.
-Let that be a lesson to you." and with that, he left.
+Let that be a lesson to you."
+And with that, he left.
 Not allowing Jay a chance to protest.

-Jay's eyes widened at this restriction... it wasn't fair...
+Jay's eyes widened at this restriction...
+It wasn't fair...
 Jay clenched his fists at his sides, feeling suddenly angry.
 Why did Master always treat him like this?
 Why... why didn't he... love him?
 Jay frowned as that forbidden thought popped up in his head again.
 He shook his head, as if the motion would make him forget about it.
 And if as to further add to his misery, his stomach decided to growl then.
 After all he had done today... of course he would be hungry.
 And yet it would be a while before he tasted food again...

 A boy with bright red hair and loose clothing was wandering around the village nearby where Solon and his ninjas trained.
 He picked up an apple from a market and paid for it before heading off with a smile.
 Looking around, he instinctively knew where he was.
 He didn't bother to use a door.
 Instead, he perched himself on a window sill and looked into the kitchen with a grin.
 "Hey, Jay!" he said, letting one leg hang as he bit into his apple.

 Jay was currently in the kitchen, making dinner for his Master.
 He was cutting the vegetables carefully, and so focused on his work it was as if he was in a trance.
 Suddenly, a voice startled him out of it, making him carelessly cut his own finger with the blade.
 "Ouch!" he hissed, dropping his knife as he instinctively brought up his hand to his chest.
 Jay growled and swiveled around to glare at the window.
-"What are you doing here Noah?" he scolded the other, while mentally berating himself for letting himself be that startled.
+"What are you doing here, Noah?" he scolded the other, while mentally berating himself for letting himself be that startled.
 What kind of ninja was he?

 A failure...
 Solon's voice replied in his head, but Jay ignored it, instead focusing on his visitor.
 He had told him multiple times to not walk up here so casually!
 It was dangerous!